 - Transportation expense.

-For , taxpayer filing joint return, the phaseout for year 2019 begins at $140,000 and completely over at $170,000.
+For, taxpayers filing joint returns, the phaseout for the year 2023 begins at $140,000 and is completely over at $170,000.
 The formula for computing educational interest deduction is

 In other words, you can deduct the full amount of interest up to $2500 only if you earned below the limit given in the phaseout table below.
 If you earn more than the amount given in “phase ou ends, you get Zero deduction I